Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

 ## Prerequisites

-To get set up for lab you'll need you'll need various Azure services set up for you.
+Before you can start the lab exercises, you will need various Azure services provisioned for you.
 Follow the instructions here: [Start](Start.md).

-It only takes a few minutes.
-Once your services are setup you can proceed with the lab.
+This process only takes a few minutes.
+Once your services are configured you can proceed with the lab.

 # Exercise 0: Creating the base project

-1. Open Visual Studio and create a new C# Console project
+1. Open Visual Studio and create a new C# Console Application.
-    - File > New > Project > Templates > C# > Console Application
+    - On the **File** menu, point to **New**, and then click **Project**.
-    - Enter any **Name** you want
+    - In the New Project dialog box, in the navigation pane, expand **Templates**, and then click **Visual C#**.
-    - Click **OK**
+    - In the center pane, click **Console Application**.
-2. In Visual Studio, use the NuGet Package Manager to install some NuGet Packages
+    - Enter any **Name** you want, and then click **OK**.

-   - Open **Solution Explorer** (if you don't already see this, open it from the **View** menu)
+2. In Visual Studio, use the NuGet Package Manager to install some NuGet packages.
-   - Right click on the project you created and select **Manage NuGet Packages**
+   - If the Solution Explorer pane is not already visible, on the **View** menu, click **Solution Explorer**.
-   - Because ADL Analytics and ADL Store are still in public preview, click **Include prerelease**
+   - In Solution Explorer, right-click the project you just created, and then click **Manage NuGet Packages**.
-   - Click on **Browse**
+   - In the Nuget Package Manager pane, because ADL Analytics and ADL Store are still in public preview, ensure **Include prerelease** is selected, and then click **Browse**.
-   - Select the following packages and click **Install** for each one
+   - Locate the following packages and click **Install** for each one:
        -  Microsoft.Azure.Common.Authentication
        -  Microsoft.Azure.Management.DataLake.Store
        -  Microsoft.Azure.Management.DataLake.StoreFilesystem
        -  Microsoft.Azure.Management.DataLake.StoreUploader
        -  Microsoft.Azure.Management.DataLake.Analytics
        -  Microsoft.Azure.Management.DataLake.AnalyticsJob
        -  Microsoft.Azure.Management.DataLake.AnalyticsCatalog

-If you encounter errors when installing packages, you can [follow the instructions on NuGet.org](http://www.nuget.org/packages?q=Microsoft.Azure.Management.DataLake) for each of the required packages.
+      > Note: If you encounter errors when installing packages, you can [follow the instructions on NuGet.org](http://www.nuget.org/packages?q=Microsoft.Azure.Management.DataLake) for each of the required packages.

 3. Delete any existing code in the Program.cs file and copy in the following code.
 The code defines a base class that handles some initialization steps, including user authentication: